Fatherland and Constitution

-Fatherland and Constitution (Patria e Costituzione, PeC) is a left-wing nationalist and souverainist political party in Italy.
+Fatherland and Constitution (Patria e Costituzione, PeC) is a left-wing souverainist political association in Italy.
 It was founded in September 2018 by Stefano Fassina, a member of the Chamber of Deputies for Free and Equal.

-Fassina is an Italian economist and was a former member of left-wing of the pro-Europeanist Democratic Party (PD).
+Fassina is an Italian economist and was a former member of left-wing, pro-Europeanist Democratic Party (PD).
 He later assumed more critical views on the European Union (UE), formed Future to the Left (FaS) and was a founding member of Italian Left (SI) in 2015.
 Fassina has proposed a "controlled disintegration of the Eurozone".

 In September 2019, PeC supported the formation of the second government of Giuseppe Conte, composed by the Five Star Movement, PD and LeU.